 You would be surprised to find that many of these services accept PayPal.
 Yes, exactly what I was thinking – how convenient.

-PayPal has commented that they do plan on restricting the use of their services for any business which offers threats to servers or web domains, but for now it’s still business as usual.
+PayPal has commented that they do plan on restricting the use of their services for any business which offers threats to servers or web domains, but for

 In addition to this, it’s difficult to track down “DDoS for hire” services.
 Perpetrators are clever and may change web domains often.